memdinhogenbirk/memdinhogenbirk-COMP1002-25F-11075-25F-real/assignment-1/AASCOTTREADME.txt

 CSS NOTES
 Good God man.

 *My CSS at this moment in time is an abomination, totaling nearly 500 lines of code.

-I intend to at least clean it up and determine what things are in fact no longer needed with all the changes I made.
-Ideally I want to break it up into seperate style sheets, though I know this will be a can of worms, and am hesitant to do it.
-CSS is at the very least divided into page specific sheets, with a global one that also includes the nav and footer controls.
+UPDATED: CSS is less of an abomination now.
+Some pages are too long still, but at the very least, everything scales to the viewports now.
+Not ideal the way it works still, but hey, at least you can see it on different screen sizes now without it being gutted and smushed.

-I will say though, I have a much better understanding of it now, having spent the majority of my time working on it.
+It is also divided into individual style sheets for each page.

 FINAL THOUGHTS
 There are things that I would like to do that I simply won't have time for.